-Part Three examined the third stage of the Monarch's development into a new creature as it enters into its chrysalis that represents the process of sanctification through death.
+The Monarch's develops into a new creature as it enters into the tomb of a chrysalis.
+This phase will metaphorically represent the process of sanctification through a type of death.

-This fourth and final phase of development of the Monarch butterflies life cycle illustrates the phase of our Christian life called glorification and images the resurrected life.
+This fourth and final phase of development of the Monarch butterfly's life cycle illustrates the stage of our Christian life called glorification and depicts the resurrected life.

 Keep in mind that each of the phases of this journey can be viewed personally in terms of our individual journeys as well as corporately in terms of the church as a whole.